Men: Guide to Suit Fabrics

 Linen is an extremely lightweight material.
 This means even when tailored into a suit it maintains coolness in high temperatures.
 A massive disadvantage of linen is how easily it creases and stains, meaning you will be at the dry cleaners regularly.

 Another very popular suit fabric is cotton.
 Similar to wool cotton is a breathable flexible material.
 Unfortunately, cotton tends to crease easily, meaning they don’t remain smart.
-Compared to wool fabrics cotton lacks luxury feel.
+Compared to wool fabrics cotton lacks a luxury feel.

 Silk is one of the most expensive fabrics however, it offers superior comfort and luxury.
 The material is great for regulating temperature.
 Its breathable fabric means it retains the body’s heat in cool conditions and heat is expelled in warm weather.

 The texture of velvet is luxurious and breathable.
-Velvet is a great choice for dinner party jacket and can be worn all year round.
+Velvet is a great choice for a dinner party jacket and can be worn all year round.
 However, we advise keeping it away from the office.

 Polyester is deemed lower quality due to its none natural quality’s.
 Made from synthetic materials, not natural like wool.
 Polyester suits become creased easily and are known for not being breathable.
 Polyester suits tend to have a shine to them compared to wool and cotton suits, this can make the suit look cheap.